-Why would installation costs ever be that much higher higher?
-Well location is part of it, along with complexity of your roof, slope, or pitch, of the roof, and amount of custom metal flashing required for the job.
+Why would the installation costs ever be that much higher?
+Well, project location is a part of it, along with the roof complexity of your roof, slope or pitch of the roof, and the amount of custom metal flashing required for the job.

 If your existing roof is to be torn off and disposed of, that could be a separate line-item cost.
-Same goes with possible repairs to the roof.
-The good news is that Ribbed metal roofing can be installed over the existing roof.
+Same goes for the possible repairs to the roof.
+The good news is that ribbed metal roofing can be installed over the existing roof.

 A very large roof, say 3,000 sq. ft. would then be double, right?
 Not necessarily.
 If it is a non-complex roof, it could be significantly less than double, as the more product you order and the more work being provided to the contractor, the less of an overall charge per sq. ft. the project could result in.

 ROI: With all metal roofing, the return (value to cost) on your investment will be excellent.
-It starts at around 70% and can go up to 86%, and again, depending on your location may be higher.
+It starts at around 70% and can go up to 86%, and again, depending on your location, may be even higher.

 This means that if you were to spend say $10,000 for a ribbed metal roof and sell your home while the roof is still in great condition, you can plan to recoup $8,600 of that value just from this part of your home.

 Residential homes along the east coast of the U.S. tend to fetch better than 70%-86% ROI (cost to value return) when the house is sold.

 Ribbed Metal Panel Options (R and 5V-Crimp Panels)

 With corrugated metal panels, the discernible characteristic is the wavy U-shaped curve.
-With Ribbed paneling, there is lots of variation that can occur between the upper curves (or ribs).
+With ribbed or “R” paneling, there is lots of variation that can occur between the upper curves (or ribs).